echowings/echowings.github.io/content/post/kubernetes/how-to-upgrade-kubernetes/index.en.md

 # How to upgrade kubernetes
-To upgrade kuberetes I will 2 steps to implement it.
+To upgrade kubernetes I will 2 steps to implement it.
+  1. Upgrade master node
+  2. Upgrade worker nodes
 ## Master node upgrade process
 ### Check out the current kubeadm and kubelet version
 First thing first, login the master node with ssh.